ajalck/ConquerWithGoroutines/README.md

 >>> ![Alt text](./images/goConcurrency.readme.png)
 * So to avoid this we can use `sync.Mutex{}`
 * Mutex is **locking** the memory space for a goroutine during its execution if its trying to write into that memory.And **unclocks** the memory after writing.
->> In other words Mutex does not allows all threads to use a memory space at a time.
+>> In other words Mutex does only allows one thread to use a memory space at a time.
 * `sync.RWmutex{}` --> Its not a widely using method .
 Eventhough , its concept is ,
 >> Its allowing multiple threads to perform read operation on a memory but locking the read operation when a thread come to write on a memory.